onstash/blog.onstash.me/src/pages/looking-back-at-2017.md

 previous: "event-bubbling-in-javascript"
 ---

 2017 started off on a noisy note thanks to people blasting a LOT of crackers.
 So the backstreet dogs decided to howl before their standard 3AM standup meeting.
-And like any other fellow who reviews his year, I happened to go through *ups* and *downs* & experience *positive* and *negative* things.
-But unlike other fellows, I am going to label them as *lessons learnt*.
+Just like other hoomans, I happened to go through *ups* and *downs* in this year.
+But unlike other hoomans, I am going to label them as *lessons learnt* and nothing else.

 ### Play time

-To start things off in 2017, I finally got to act in a play that was 80 minutes long.
-After being involved with college theater in various capacities since 2013, I went up on stage for the very first time in Bangalore under the banner of CreaShakthi, a prominent theater group in Madras.
+2017 started off on a good note.
+I finally got to act in a play that was 80 minutes long.
+It was about 5 people in a line and their struggles of coming first in it.
+We had two shows - one in Bangalore and another in Madras under the banner of CreaShakthi, a prominent theater group in Madras.
+In spite of living in different continents of Bangalore, we managed to practice quite a bit before the play.
 All the credits go to my friends who trained me.
-In spite of logistical and people issues, we managed to practice a lot before the play.
-In the end, we had a fantastic show in Jagriti Theater, Whitefield on February 18th.
-The play was about 5 people in a line and their struggles of coming first in it.
-We also put up a show in Madras on March 24th.

 ### Musings